Join the no-dig revolution

 Handy tools

-For Phil’s step-by-step guide to preparing your garden using the no-dig method, get a copy of our Early Autumn 2024 issue (OG 147).
+Phil’s step-by-step guide to preparing your garden using the no-dig method, appeared in full in our Early Autumn 2024 issue (OG 147).
+You can get more expert tips and ideas by subscribing to ABC Organic Gardener magazine.